klover-rs/animated-status/README.md

 Have fun using this tool! even tho this project is already done for me, there might come some extras in the future, who knows :)

+**This might break your discord mobile notifications, as long as the program is running**